 I’ve written all of the previous text to give you a flavor of this place and would like to use it now to underscore the work of two remarkable, remarkable women and of a community that is embracing change, and may I daresay proactively driving for it, in a place that has been so isolated for such a long time.

-Please allow me to introduce to you Selena.
-Selena is a true visionary.
+Please allow me to introduce to you Evelyn.
+Evelyn is a true visionary.
 She is the most educated woman in the community – she has completed the third grade.

 World Vision also knew that Tipet would become one of the communities that would benefit from the World Vision Kenya Child Protection and Education Program … more on this in a bit.

 The construction of the single classroom began and a new head teacher was posted by the government.
-Her name is Evelyn.
-I have no idea what must have been running through Evelyn’s mind as she traveled to such a remote place, but what I have found is that personal sacrifice by many head teachers in Kenya is common.
-These head teachers are incredible people and Evelyn is no exception.
-Evelyn is a natural leader and she embodies the phrase ‘teaching is more than a job – it’s a calling.’
-When she arrived in the community, the only home Evelyn was provided was the classroom World Vision was constructing.
+Her name is Selena.
+I have no idea what must have been running through Selena’s mind as she traveled to such a remote place, but what I have found is that personal sacrifice by many head teachers in Kenya is common.
+These head teachers are incredible people and Selena is no exception.
+She is a natural leader and she embodies the phrase ‘teaching is more than a job – it’s a calling.’
+When Selena arrived in the community, the only home she was provided was the classroom World Vision was constructing.
 Imagine arriving to find an unfinished classroom with only walls, no door, no roof and that would be your temporary home.
 Evelyn decided she had to be strong, otherwise she would be known as weak and fall prey to any number of dangers.
 So she decided, in her words, “to walk like a man.”

 Does the visitor eat camel?